Gnol-VN/bikipDotnetCore/readme.md

 * Bind this dependant to the class to use (that class needs a backing field of Interface type to hold the dependant)

-For example, to inject a logger into a class, we declare an Interface typed backing field `_logger`, and inject it by <b>constructor injection</b>
+Example 1, to inject a logger into a class, we declare an Interface typed backing field `_logger`, and inject it by <b>constructor injection</b>
 ```
         private readonly ILogger<CityController> _logger;